ISR Commendation From WASC Reaffirmation

 Director

 Makena Coffman serves in a dual capacity as the Director for the Institute for Sustainability and Resilience and a Professor in the Department of Urban and Regional Planning.
 Her research interests are in climate change policy, including greenhouse gas mitigation, alternative transportation strategies, and climate adaptation.
-She specializes in regional economy-environment modeling with applications to energy policy and climate change mitigation.
+She specializes in regional economy-environment modeling with applications to energy policy, climate change mitigation, and sea level rise adaptation.
 Professor Coffman is a Research Fellow with the University of Hawaiʻi Economic Research Organization, holds a BA in International Relations from Stanford University (2002) and a PhD in Economics from the University of Hawaiʻi at Mānoa (2007).
-She previously served on the City and County of Honolulu Climate Change Commission.
 To contact Professor Coffman, please email makena.coffman@hawaii.edu.

 Ketty Loeb